gymore-io/palette/palette/README.md

     }
 }

-// Convert from any kind of f32 sRGB impl<S> FromColorUnclamped<Rgb<S, f32>> for Color
+// Convert from any kind of f32 sRGB. impl<S> FromColorUnclamped<Rgb<S, f32>> for Color
 where
     S: RgbStandard<Space = encoding::Srgb>,